journalctl -S '2025-05-30 11:00' --grep 'ELF' mei 30 11:00:25 node5.example.com kernel: [33B blob data] mei 30 11:05:30 node5.example.com kernel: [33B blob data] mei 30 11:10:41 node5.example.com kernel: [33B blob data]

 2025-03-17 - sed / regular expressions / optimizing

 Last week, we were looking at using sed(1) to remove line feeds from CSV files.
-The regular expressions used could use some further inspection.
+The regular expressions in that post could use some further inspection.

 We start off by creating two sample files: